 Free tools for UK Thai restaurants

 The National Living Wage rises to £12.71/hr on 1 April.
-Most Thai restaurant owners don't know their exact exposure yet.
+Most Thai restaurant owners don't know their exact staff cost increase yet.
 Find out yours in 60 seconds — free, no signup.

 No credit card.
 No account.
 Just your numbers.